 User Analysis – Anthropologists

-Turning our attention to the proposed specialization of the site and the issues faced by our target user group of anthropology researchers.
-The exclusive purpose of ethnography from the perspective of businesses and other professional organizations outside of academia is to produce straightforward, actionable insights that can inform near-term decision-making processes.
+Applied anthropologists have to also contend with the current prevailing business perspective that views the exclusive purpose of ethnography as the production of straightforward, actionable insights that can inform near-term decision-making processes.
 Practitioners in applied settings are often obligated as a matter of professional relevance and survival to meet the expectations of business, working hard to deliver research findings that have been molded and forged to extract only what is deemed immediately useful.
 Thus, while the ethnographic toolkit has grown in popularity and use, its practices have been increasingly perceived as a straightforward and self-evident process that can easily be illustrated and learned using idealized notions derived from popular consumption of narrowed research findings that are often presented on request.

 In their 2006 EPIC paper, “The Real Problem: Rhetorics of Knowing in Corporate Ethnographic Research,” Nafus and Anderson point out that by presenting pictures and quotes of ‘real’ people “as both data and performance of knowledge… a subtext of the presentation then became, take pictures because they show the real, which does not require interpretation or analysis.
 In this unanticipated way… we down play much of the ‘real’ work that goes into producing an ethnographic representation… as if it were butterfly collecting or train spotting” (Nafus and Anderson 2006:249).
 The misappropriation of ethnographic practices in this way undermines the purpose of the field and ultimately anthropology’s ability to live up to the true potential of its value-contribution outside of academia.
 Melissa Cefkin suggests that if anthropology’s analytical and interpretive paths are not vigorously advocated for, practitioners may be inadvertently presenting themselves as mere “technicians, problem solvers for addressing immediate issues, rather than holders of vital social and cultural knowledge worthy of broader strategic consideration” (Cefkin 2010:55).
 In this way, research processes designed as digital social events can be transformative for the users, the practice, and collective knowledge of anthropology itself.

-- Presentation of raw ethnographic notes and the foregrounding of processes of interpretation and analysis
+- This analysis demonstrates the need for the foregrounding of processes of interpretation and analysis.

 Guiding Principles of Anthropological Research of Internet and Social Media Technology Within Digital Anthropology and Design Anthropology For The Development Of The Collaborative Anthropology Network